SmiriMAziz/git-workshop/README.md

 # git-workshop
-just learninb how to use git
+just learning how to use git